Machinery and Equipment Price Index (MEPI)

 The weights used in the MEPI represent shares of capital investment by industry for year 1997, valued at 1997 purchaser prices.
-The weights are derived from the Final Demand matrix of the Input-Output Table, compiled by the Canadian System of National Accounts (Input-Output Structure of the Canadian Economy in Current Prices, survey number 1401).
+The weights are derived from the Final Demand matrix of the Input-Output Table, compiled by the Canadian System of National Accounts (Input-Output Structure of the Canadian Economy in Current Prices, record number 1401).